-Utilize East Side of Airport Du Utilize East Side of Airport During Nighttime Hours Adopted Mitigation Strategy: During the late evening and early morning hours when FAA - ATC determines it's possible, utilize Main Runway (17L/35R) so that pattern work is conducted east of the Airport over commercial areas.
+Utilize East Side of Airport During Nighttime Hours Adopted Mitigation Strategy: During the late evening and early morning hours when FAA - ATC determines it's possible, utilize Main Runway (17L/35R) so that pattern work is conducted east of the Airport over commercial areas.
 Problem Mitigation Addresses: Pattern traffic over the community during late evening and early morning hours Reduction of Noise Exposure: Reduce the amount of late evening and early morning pattern traffic over the community.
 Safety: Maintained Noise: Reduced during nighttime hours Authority to Approve: FAA-ATO Responsible for Implementation: FAA-ATO Implementation Date: October 2023 Explanation: In effort to be a good neighbor to our communities, it has been added to our facility's Standard Operating Procedures for controllers to utilize the east side of the airport for the traffic pattern when volume permits during late night and early mornings.
 This will place aircraft primarily over businesses and industrial parks instead of neighborhoods.
-Measurable Impact: Data on the number of flights directed away from neighborhoods during nighttime hours will be included in future reports Updates: n/a
+Measurable Impact: Data on the number of flights directed away from neighborhoods during nighttime hours will be included in future reports Updates: All current and future air traffic controllers have or will receive(d) briefings/training regarding this adopted mitigation.

 Noise Sensitive Areas on the Tower Radar Display Adopted Mitigation Strategy: Noise sensitive areas added to radar display in the tower.
 Problem Mitigation Addresses: ATC awareness of noise sensitive areas in relation to aircraft in the traffic pattern.
 Reduction of Noise Exposure: By assisting ATC in identifying noise sensitive areas more easily, ATC be more aware of when overflights of the community are occurring.
 Safety: Maintained Noise: Potential reductions Authority to Approve: FAA-ATO Responsible for Implementation: FAA-ATO Implementation Date: October 2023 Explanation: These maps will provide Air Traffic Controllers with awareness of the surrounding communities.
 While sequencing aircraft into 17R and 17L, controllers have to make the decision to extend the 17R traffic to follow traffic inbound to 17L or have the 17R aircraft complete a short approach.
-The maps aid the controllers in seeing the community and knowing the impact of extending to the north.
+The maps aid the controllers in seeing the community and knowing the impact of extending to the North.
 Measurable Impact: ATC will collect data from controllers on their use of the maps.
-Updates: n/a
+Updates: All current and future air traffic controllers have or will receive(d) briefings/training regarding this adopted mitigation.

 Limit Number of Aircraft in the Pattern

 Adopted Mitigation Strategy: Limit number of aircraft in traffic pattern

 Problem Mitigation Addresses: Extended pattern traffic and increased noise exposure to the community

 Reduction of Noise Exposure: Fewer aircraft could result in the traffic pattern being extended less frequently

 Safety: Maintained

 Noise: Potential reduction

 Authority to Approve: FAA-ATO

 Responsible for Implementation: FAA-ATO

 Implementation Date: Ongoing

 Explanation: Air traffic will limit the number of aircraft in the traffic pattern to ensure controller workload is manageable and maintain a safe, orderly and efficient flow of traffic.
 Restricting the number of aircraft in the pattern for safety and to manage controller workload also results in a flight path closer to the runway's final approach course, which benefits the community by reducing noise levels.

-Measurable Impact: Data is forthcoming see update below
+Measurable Impact: Data is forthcoming

-Updates: n/a
+Updates: Ongoing